 - Women who are in their second or third trimester of pregnancy

-- People who prefer a Kosher or vegan diet
+- People who prefer a vegan diet

 - Individuals who are currently struggling with acute suicidal thoughts with a plan or intent to commit suicide

 - Men and women going through acute withdrawal or require detox from drugs and/or alcohol

 Our comprehensive care is unique in its ability to help our clients develop a healthy relationship with eating, so we welcome those who may not have found success at other treatment centers.
 Individuals who are appropriate for treatment at Carolina House include individuals who: